5 ways to build your homeschooling confidence so that criticism doesn't destroy you.

 • Read homeschooling books

-In short, surround yourself with people and input that tell you that homeschooling is absolutely wonderful, and in fact is the only sane thing to do.
+In short, surround yourself with people and input that tell you that homeschooling is absolutely is a perfectly good if not exceptional education option.
+Which with homeschooling on the rise… is easier than ever to do!

 When having your children home with you seems totally normal, most criticism seems absurd and is much easier to brush off.